Jordan

 Rating: 4/5 Stars

-I'm going to start with a little cover love cuz, mm, that gothic imagery.
-Wouldn't be surprised if people wanted to snatch that up for wallpaper—talk about cool promo.
+I'm going to start with a little cover love, because I wouldn't be surprised if people wanted to snatch that up for wallpaper—talk about cool promo.

-The Ancient Ones takes place both in mid-1800s London and in various other historical places and timelines as readers follow the story of David, a vampire who has been alive since the time of Ancient Rome.
+The Ancient Ones takes place both in mid-1800s London and in various other historical timelines as readers follow the story of David, a vampire who has been alive since Ancient Rome.
 In a manner reminiscent of Interview With the Vampire, readers get to relive David's memories as he tells his history to a dying young woman in Victorian England.

-Here, I'll note that I very much enjoyed the Roman imagery and historical accuracy of the time period.
+I loved the Roman imagery and historical accuracy.
 Another thing I'm a sucker for: ancient history, especially ancient history done right.

 Now onto the good stuff: vampires.

 It's no secret at the start of the book that Davius will inevitably join the nocturnal crowd of blood drinkers.
-His mysterious benefactor, Lucius, plays a large role throughout the book, from Davius's transformation to his eventual descent into the loss of his humanity.
+His mysterious benefactor, Lucius, plays a large role from Davius's transformation to his eventual loss of humanity.

-The struggle between light and dark, humanity and inhumanity, is a fitting theme throughout the book, with many deities seemingly interested in the outcome of Davius's life.
-This is where Thompson's use of mythology takes its own interesting turns, ones I was very thrilled with.
-For one, her depictions of ancient paganism are respectful and accurate, as was the introduction of the "new religion" (as it was at the time), Christianity.
-She weaves each religion together believably in a tapestry that makes sense in the grand scheme and does not disparage or favor one religion over another.
-Her take on mythology is a refreshing and unique twist on some of the well-known tales and archetypes.
+The struggle between light and dark, humanity and inhumanity, is a fitting theme throughout the book, with many deities interested in the outcome of Davius's life.
+This is where Thompson's use of mythology takes its own interesting turns.
+Each religion is believably woven in a tapestry with refreshing and unique twists on well-known tales and archetypes.

-It is here that we begin to revel in the extent of Thompson's beautiful Gothic imagery, hinted at in the Roman sections.
-The dripping, sensuous descriptions of blacks, reds, candles, sweeping robes, blood, and rich decorations are everything you want out of an aesthetically pleasing read.
+Here, we get to revel in beautiful gothic imagery: the dripping, sensuous descriptions of blacks, reds, candles, sweeping robes, blood, and rich decorations are everything you want out of gothic aesthetics.

 Which is, alongside the many instances of gore (beware ye those with soft stomachs), why I slotted this into my Spooky Reads.
 Lovers of Anne Rice and Edgar Allan Poe will find plenty of October-worthy enjoyment in the lush imagery and extravagant vampire shenanigans.